luckygerbils/browsing-sessions/README.md

 # browsing-sessions
-A firefox extension for managing multiple persistent sets of tabs
+A firefox extension for managing multiple persistent sets of tabs.